 The Mantra “OM Namah Shivaaya” is a powerful one to recite 108 times or more if you are inclined to do so.

-Many of the planetary constellations in the zodiac have Shiva as their
+Many of the planetary constellations in the zodiac have Lord Shiva as their

-I’d like to share two of my musical renditions of powerful mantras.
+I’d like to share two of my musical renditions of powerful Shiva mantras that invoke the energy of Shiva.

 The first one is “OM Namah Shivaaya” recited 108 times.
 The second is the Lingashtakam – Eight Sanskrit Verses that offer invocation and worship of a sacred symbol and representation of Lord Shiva – the Shiva Lingam.